-I think the severity of the energy usage problem is debatable and complex.
+I think the severity of the energy usage problem is debatable and complex, and it varies between blockchains.
 But something concerning about the larger crypto community is that I see evidence there's not much concern for the environment in general.
-Improvements in energy usage could be made, but progress seems to be overpowered by financial interests or convenience.
-You can see this in the slow move from power consuming proof-of-work blockchains to more efficient proof-of-stake blockchains.
+There's a lot of misleading information about energy coming from the crypto industry, and improvements in energy usage could be made, but progress seems to be overpowered by financial interests or convenience.
+You can see this in the slow move from power-consuming proof-of-work blockchains to more efficient proof-of-stake blockchains.

-I've also seen this pattern elsewhere, like how Ethereum NFT marketplaces could have saved a massive amount of energy and artists' money just by allowing works to be listed for sale without minting it on the blockchain ("lazy minting").
+I've also seen this pattern elsewhere, like how proof-of-work NFT marketplaces could have saved a massive amount of energy and artists' money just by allowing works to be listed for sale without minting it on the blockchain ("lazy minting").
 Implementation is relatively straightforward and simple, and there's no reason lazy minting couldn't have been offered since the beginning.
+As a developer, I can't imagine designing that software system without taking that kind of issue into account from the beginning.
 I see people requesting this feature from NFT platforms on social media, but they don't typically get a response.
-As a result, many artists now unnecessarily have a significant amount of money tied up in crypto that they are not likely to get back, and I find forum posts by artists who are desperate to figure out how to sell and recoup their costs.
+As a result, many artists now unnecessarily have a significant amount of gas money tied up in crypto that they are not likely to get back, and I find forum posts by artists who are desperate to figure out how to sell and recoup their costs.